mmm-team/public-writeups/0ctf2023/mathexam/README.md

 builtin is unable to return null bytes.
-Searching for solutions to this online, we found https://unix.stackexchange.com/questions/626641/how-to-read-binary-data-including-zero-bytes-using-bash-builtin-read and adapted the solution from there (see solution below).
+Searching for solutions to this online, we found https://unix.stackexchange.com/questions/626641/how-to-read-binary-data-including-zero-bytes-using-bash-builtin-read and adapted the solution from there (see our solution script below).

-Replacing `cat` with the fixed read loop allows us to SSH to `ctf@fourth`, which gives us the final flag.
+Replacing `cat` with a null-preserving read loop allows us to SSH to `ctf@fourth`, which gives us the final flag.

 ## Solution